 One of Belgium’s most sought-after conductors of the new generation, Bart Van Reyn is passionate about opera, symphonic repertoire and oratorio.

-He has recently been invited with a number of top vocal ensembles: the Nederlands Kamerkoor, the Flemish Radio Choir, the MDR Rundfunkchor Leipzig, the SWR Vokalensemble Stuttgart, the NDR Chor Hamburg, the Danish Radio Choir, Collegium Vocale Ghent, BBC Singers and the Rundfunkchor Berlin.
+As from 2016 he has been appointed as Director of the Danish Radio Choir.
+He has recently been invited with a number of top vocal ensembles: the Netherlands Chamber Choir, Netherlands Radio Choir, Cappella Amsterdam, Flemish Radio Choir, MDR Rundfunkchor Leipzig, NDR Chor Hamburg, SWR Vokalensemble Stuttgart, Collegium Vocale Ghent, BBC Singers and the Rundfunkchor Berlin.